 We just completed a bathroom renovation.
-WashroomX2 I call it- turned the kids bath into a laundry as well. (will post about that another time).
+WashroomX2 I call it- turned the kids bath into a laundry as well. (see the kids bathroom and laundry room remodel here).
 I knew I wanted to add a fun something on the wall.
 So of course I headed over to Pinterest.

 Because I knew the color scheme would be based on black and white, Silhouette images caught my eye.
 I also was looking for ways to add in more color and thought the silhouette would “pop” nicely off my accent color.
 I saw a couple ways to make them yourself (paint on the back of a picture and then cut it out, print on black paper.)
 I ultimately decided on the technique below, it really is quite easy.